What is the function of the meteorological station?

 5. **Climate Modeling and Trend Analysis**

-Meteorological data collected over years enables researchers to identify cyclical climate patterns and long-term trends.
-This information is instrumental in validating climate models and forecasting future changes.
+Meteorological data collected over the years helps researchers find climate patterns and long-term trends.
+This information is important for checking climate models and predicting future changes.

 6. **Environmental Protection and Monitoring**